 This is an archive page that is no longer being updated.
 It may contain outdated information and links may no longer function as originally intended.

-As Deputy Self exemplifies, law enforcement officers—whether federal, state, local or tribal—engage in exceptional acts of bravery every day.
+As Officer Rust exemplifies, law enforcement officers—whether federal, state, local or tribal—engage in exceptional acts of bravery every day while in the line of duty.
 Often these acts place officers in situations where they become seriously injured, or, even worse, make the ultimate sacrifice, while protecting our communities and country.

 It is time once again to honor these heroes through the Congressional Badge of Bravery.
-Congress passed the Law Enforcement Congressional Badge of Bravery Act of 2008 so that these men and women may be recognized for their courageous actions.
-The award is overseen by the Office of Justice Programs’ Bureau of Justice Assistance.
+Congress passed the Law Enforcement Congressional Badge of Bravery Act of 2008 so that, each year, these men and women may be recognized for their courageous actions.
+The award is overseen by the Office of Justice Programs' Bureau of Justice Assistance.

-To be eligible for the current award, officers must have performed an act of bravery—one in which they risked injury—while in the line of duty sometime between January 1 and December 31, 2020.
-Officers who gave their lives while performing such an act may be nominated posthumously.
+To be eligible for the current award, the officer must have performed an act of bravery between January 1 and December 31, 2018.
+This act must have placed the officer at risk of or resulted in an injury in the line of duty.
+Officers who gave their lives while serving in the line of duty may be nominated posthumously.

 This is an opportunity for the heads of federal, state, local and tribal law enforcement agencies to step forward to nominate their officers.
 All CBOB nominations must be submitted by, or at the direction or approval of, the head of the agency that employs the nominee.